stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 defined later in the same `where` block.
 These need to be explicitly typed and indented by the same amount of whitespace.

-Local definitions can also be introduce *before* a function's implementation by using the `let` keyword.
+Local definitions can also be introduced *before* a function's implementation by using the `let` keyword.
 This usage of `let` is not to be confused with *let bindings* described above, which are used to bind and reuse the results of intermediate